San Blas Rebellion: Richard Marsh

-In 1925, the Kuna leaders planned and arranged a major revolt.
+In 1925, the Guna leaders planned and arranged a major revolt.
 The leaders were advised and supported by Richard Marsh.
 Marsh later wrote their declaration of independence.

 Marsh was an American explorer who had initially gone to the Guna Yala region in the search of "White Indians", the lost ancestors of European heritage.
-During this trip he stumbled upon the Kuna and quickly found them to be likeable people.
-He also began to learn of the cultural attacks that were being implemented by the Panamanian government in this area and on the Kuna people.
-In order to raise awareness to this issue, he brought a legion of Kuna across to North America, which gained the attention of both Canada and the United States.
+During this trip he stumbled upon the Guna and quickly found them to be likeable people.
+He also began to learn of the cultural attacks that were being implemented by the Panamanian government in this area and on the Guna people.
+In order to raise awareness to this issue, he brought a legion of Guna across to North America, which gained the attention of both Canada and the United States.

-Marsh soon returned to Panama and became a spokesman for the Kuna people despite his original intentions of his journey being in search of wealth.
+Marsh soon returned to Panama and became a spokesman for the Guna people despite his original intentions of his journey being in search of wealth.

-Marsh helped Kuna rebel leaders organise the rebellion in 1925 which attacked the Panamanian government.
-He also assisted in writing their declaration of independence which declared a new Kuna Republic.
+Marsh helped Guna rebel leaders organise the rebellion in 1925 which attacked the Panamanian government.
+He also assisted in writing their declaration of independence which declared a new Guna Republic.

-Kuna Rebel Leaders
+Guna Rebel Leaders

 The main leaders involved in the revolt was the Chief of the island of Ustupu, Nele Kantule, and the Chief of the island of Ailigandi, Simral Colman.

 The motivation for the attacks were to revolt against the Panamanian police and government.
 They planned to do this by attacking the islands that were being most controlled by Panamanian officials.

 About the Revolution

 On 12 February 1925, a conference was held in Aligandi, which lasted 26 days.
 It announced the Republic of Tule and implemented its territorial borders.
 A flag was created to symbolise this planned uprising - it was yellow with red stripes on the top and bottom, and a swastika in the middle.

-Together the Kuna leaders coordinated attacks on many of the islands that were being controlled by the Panamanian police and government.
+Together the Guna leaders coordinated attacks on many of the islands that were being controlled by the Panamanian police and government.
 Marsh assisted in planning these attacks across the islands.
-They planned the attacks on the main islands whom had been carrying out the Panamanian government's policies which encouraged ethnocide, and implementing the most control on the Kuna people.
+They planned the attacks on the main islands whom had been carrying out the Panamanian government's policies which encouraged ethnocide, and implementing the most control on the Guna people.

 The revolt began on 22 February in 1925.
 It lasted three to four days and resulted in fewer than thirty deaths overall.

 Lullabies

-Lullabies played an essential role in the Kuna rebellion.
-Kuna society is fundamentally matriarchal, and lullaby singing is a key part of their culture.
-Lullabies are only sung by Kuna women to their children, and the messages conveyed in these lullabies were used to advise children about behaviour and common sharing.
-This made lullabies extremely influential in shaping the mindsets of Kuna children and society as a whole.
+Lullabies played an essential role in the Guna rebellion.
+Guna society is fundamentally matriarchal, and lullaby singing is a key part of their culture.
+Lullabies are only sung by Guna women to their children, and the messages conveyed in these lullabies were used to advise children about behaviour and common sharing.
+This made lullabies extremely influential in shaping the mindsets of Guna children and society as a whole.